Wellesley alumnae are making a difference around the world.

-The College’s global focus and its multi-dimensional approach to the liberal arts create a "rich soil" in which leaders can grow.
-Our students come from 83 countries and, despite different races, religions, and socio-economic backgrounds, become members of an inclusive community where they not only respect but truly hear each other—the very skills so important in world leaders.
-By offering students the broadest possible curriculum and by encouraging study abroad and offering financial support to students who pursue it, Wellesley produces women who are extraordinarily well-equipped for an interconnected, interdependent age.
-Wellesley women are ready to contribute in the largest possible arena.
+The College’s global focus and its multi-dimensional approach to the liberal arts create a rich soil in which leaders can grow.
+Our students come from 83 countries and represent a myriad of different races, religions, and socio-economic backgrounds.
+By offering the broadest possible curriculum and by encouraging interdisciplinary thinking and study abroad with financial support when needed, Wellesley produces women who are extraordinarily well-equipped for an interconnected, interdependent age.
+Wellesley women graduate ready to contribute in every arena.

 But that is not all we do.

 Our goal of building the skills and elevating the aspirations of our own students is where we start; our longer-term objective is to extend opportunities for advancement to women and girls everywhere.
-As the world leader in educating women, Wellesley is in a unique position to lead in changing the lot of our sisters around the world.
-Our campus institutions—from the Madeleine K. Albright Institute for Global Affairs to the Davis Museum to the Wellesley Centers for Women—all take a worldwide perspective, while their work and status have worldwide impact.
+As the world leader in educating women, Wellesley is in a unique position to lead in advancing the cause of women around the world.
+Our campus institutions—from the Madeleine K. Albright Institute for Global Affairs to the Davis Museum and the Wellesley Centers for Women—all take a worldwide perspective, while their work and status have worldwide impact.